epellis/APCompSci/README.md

 # APCompSci
 "Sneaky Deaky Like" -Lewis

-Hit me up if you want to be added on this repo
+Hit me up if you want to be added on this repo and make sure to check out the wiki!
-    &
-Make sure to check out the wiki!